Echimamish River

 The Echimamish River is a river bifurcation in Manitoba, Canada.
 Located 70 km northeast of the northern tip of Lake Winnipeg, it is about 60 km long and runs east–west between the Hayes River and the Nelson River.
 It flows through nearly flat swampy country and has a barely detectable current.
-Flowing through peat bogs, the water acquires a dark color, hence the old name of Blackwater Creek.
+Flowing through peat bogs, the water acquires a dark colour, hence the old name of Blackwater Creek.
 Since it is shallow canoe navigation is helped by beaver ponds.
 Morse claims that it flows in two directions from a central beaver pond.
 On the Echimamish is the Painted Stone Portage.
 This is not the divide between the two river basins, but a short (20 paces) carry around a shallow and rocky section.
 The only other obstacles are beaver dams.